 First: Oops.
 Newt has apparently remembered that deporting American citizens is a no-no.

 With an American citizen, deportation is impossible.
 It's not appropriate under the Constitution and there, historically we've always said, if you fought against the United States, that the correct answer were basically jail as opposed to deportation.
-I think we have to talk through what should be the right way of handling people who are here, but are not citizens.Second, officials in France are holding several 'suspects' for questioning in the horrific Bastille Day attack. according to this article in the Washington Post, the ex-wife the the killer was held and then released, and there are a handful of others currently being questioned It seems the killer's cell phone has provided at least some insight, including a text right before the attack asking someone to 'bring more weapons' and it's believed the recipient of that text is one of the folks in custody.
+I think we have to talk through what should be the right way of handling people who are here, but are not citizens.Second, officials in France are holding several 'suspects' for questioning in the horrific Bastille Day attack.
+According to this article in the Washington Post, the ex-wife of the killer was held and then released, and there are a handful of others currently being questioned.
+It seems the killer's cell phone has provided at least some insight, including a text right before the attack asking someone to 'bring more weapons' and it's believed the recipient of that text is one of the folks in custody.

 The article also opens the door for Gingrich and others of similar beliefs to expand their attacks on Americans beyond merely religious grounds.
 Referencing public statements from ISIS that the killer was "a soldier of the Islamic State" but offering no proof of any kind,